ballerina-attic/ballerina-awslambda-deployment/README.md

 ```bash
 aws lambda update-function-configuration --function-name processImages --environment "Variables={AMAZON_ACCESS_KEY=AXXXJKKK,AMAZON_SECRET_KEY=/XXXAAAA,GMAIL_CLIENTID=AAAXXXX.apps.googleusercontent.com,GMAIL_CLIENTSECRET=XXXXAAAAXXXXBBBBBBBXXXXX,GMAIL_REFRESHTOKEN=XXXXOFFXXXXX,GMAIL_ACCESSTOKEN=XXXX.XXX}"
 ```
-Fill in the environment variables values with your own API credentials.
-The above updates can also be done using the AWS Lambda web console, by navigating to the respective function's configuration page.
+>*Note:**Replace the values of the environment variable with your own API credentials.
+Alternatively, you can do this via the AWS Lambda web Console by navigating to the configuration page of the respective function.

 Now the Ballerina AWS Lambda function `processImages` is fully deployed and configured to be used.